Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

    2.1.
 In the left sidebar, click on `Secrets and variables` under the `Security` section.
    2.2.
 Notice that you have options for `Actions`, `Codespaces` and `Dependabot`.
    ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2024/GitHub-Secrets-Best-Practise/assets/1-secrets.png)
    2.3.
 Because we are working with GitHub Workflows, we will focus on `Actions`.
-But also know that you can use these secrets in other areas of your repository as well, such as inside of your **Codespaces** or for **Dependabot** specific workflows.
+But also know that you can use secrets in other areas of your repository as well, such as inside of your **Codespaces** or for **Dependabot** specific workflows.
    For more information on using **Secrets** in **Codespaces** check out: **[Codespaces Secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-your-account-specific-secrets-for-github-codespaces?wt.mc_id=DT-MVP-5004771)**, and for using **Secrets** in **Dependabot** check out: **[Dependabot Secrets](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#accessing-secrets?wt.mc_id=DT-MVP-5004771)**.

 3. **Adding Secrets:**